aklein1995/aklein1995.github.io/_pages/about.md

  <article class="news-item">
     <h2>🧾 Article Accepted at <i>Engineering Applications of Artificial Intelligence</i></h2>
     <p><time datetime="2025-08-20">August 20, 2025</time></p>
     <p>Our article "<strong>Evaluating Reinforcement Learning-Based Neural Controllers for Quadcopter Navigation in Windy Conditions</strong>" has been accepted in the Engineering Applications of Artificial Intelligence journal.
-In this paper we analyze how different training strategies and the state representation composition affect the performance of a DRL agent under unpredictable gusts and navigation constraints.</p>
+In this paper we analyze how different training strategies and the state representation composition affect the performance of a DRL agent under unpredictable gusts and navigation constraints.
+For more information, check the <a href="https://www.sciencedirect.com/science/article/pii/S0952197625020986"> paper</a> .</p>
     <p class="impact-details">Impact Factor: 8.0 (Q1)</p>
   </article>